 (2) Upon the abolition of any district, or the alteration of the boundaries of any district, all rates which have accrued due in respect of any land situated within the district or the portion of any district affected, and remain unpaid at the date of the abolition of the district or alteration of boundaries, shall remain due and payable and shall vest in and may be recovered by such local government as the Minister may determine, and shall be applied and disposed of as the Minister may direct.

-[Section 52, formerly section 51, renumbered as section 52 by No. 38 of 1933 s.
-42; amended by No. 14 of 1996 s.
+[Section 52, formerly section 51, renumbered as section 52: No. 38 of 1933 s.
+42; amended: No. 14 of 1996 s.
 4.]

 Part IV — Sanitary provisions